bwmcadams/terraform-provider-fuze/README.md

 # Fuze Terraform Provider

+**NOTE**: *This fork updates the outdated code of the root branch to work with latest version of the ignition code… I still need to send a PR*

 The Fuze provider exposes data sources to render [Ignition] [1] configurations in the human-friendly [Fuze] [2] YAML format into JSON.
 The rendered JSON strings can be used as input to other